hollyyfc/hollyyfc.github.io/_posts/2021-12-15-colorblind.md

 2. Provide an immersive experience allowing users to view the world through the lens of someone with color blindness.
 3. Offer a test feature to help users identify if they might be affected by one of the four main types of color blindness.

-Therefore, blending educational elements with interactive features, we aims to foster greater empathy and understanding while providing valuable insights into the challenges faced by those with color blindness.

 ## The Math: Explained